Yandex Cloud

 7. Select the database engine:

-• By default, Atomic supports the non-blocking DROP TABLE and RENAME TABLE operations and atomic EXCHANGE TABLES operations.
+• Atomic, the default option, supports the non-blocking DROP TABLE and RENAME TABLE operations and atomic EXCHANGE TABLES operations.

 • Replicated supports table metadata replication across all database replicas.
 The set of tables and their schemas will be the same for all replicas.